repairradar24/RepairRadar24/README.md

 # RepairRadar24
-This is a website that allows smooth and easy management of you repairs at one place and includes features like OTP verification, repair tracking and many more
+This is a website that allows smooth and easy management of your repairs at one place and includes features like OTP verification, repair tracking and many more